 Can my child get a concussion without playing sports?

 Yes.
 Concussions in children are more common than in adults, even without involvement in high impact sports.
 A fall, bump or impact to the head can cause concussion.

 At worst, a concussion can cause bleeding in the brain, damaging both physical and intellectual functioning permanently.
 Without proper recovery from the mildest of concussions, your child is at a much higher risk for another concussion.
 Repeated concussions or repeated subconcussive events have devastating effects on your child’s brain, and have been shown to cause CTE.

 Unfortunately, no matter how good helmet technology gets, it’s still not effective in preventing concussions.
 When a player gets hit, his brain jars, jolts and bumps within his own skull.
 No helmet – or technology – in the world can prevent the interior impact of brain against bone.
 With every hit your child takes, whether it causes a concussion or not, his brain sustains an injury.

 The brain hits an important development phase between the ages of 10 and 12, and the newest data shows a strong association that repeated hits – not just diagnosed concussions – to the head before the age of 12 will cause significant problems.
 The study shows a 3-fold increased risk of behavioral problems, apathy, elevated depression and loss in executive functioning – even if the subject stopped playing football after high school.

 At this point, researchers are still collecting and validating data, but the science strongly indicates that repeated hits before the age of 12 leads to both short- and long-term neurological consequences.

 Do you have questions about sports injuries and your child’s safety?
-Call our office at 708-424-7600.
+Call our office at 708-424-7600 or email us.
 We are always happy to help you make the best decision for your family’s health!